foodfacts logo

 Health

-The fibre gap: why most of us fall short, and what Rhiannon Lambert’s new book adds
+How much fibre should you eat everyday?
+Why most of us fall short of the recommneded intake, and what Rhiannon Lambert’s new book adds

-Most adults miss daily fibre targets, with only a small fraction reaching recommendations.
-Rhiannon Lambert’s new book explains why fibre matters and offers practical tips to help close the gap for better health.
+How much fibre should you eat everyday?
+Rhiannon Lambert’s new book explains why fibre matters and offers practical tips to close the gap for better health.

 Read more